samuelmichaud/PhotonLauncher/FeaturesForManualQA.md

 - Focus item should always have a "glowing border"
 - Navigating between apps in grid must autoscroll for keyboard & gamedpad but not for mouse

+# Responsive
+- If screen ratio is less than 3/2, the GRID of apps MUST be 2 rows
+- If screen ratio is less than 1/1, the GRID of apps MUST be 1 rows (portrait mode)
+- The size of everything (font, buttons, ...) depends on the DPI of the screen.
+Higher DPI meens bigger.
+So it's not too small on a 4K TV, neither on a 4k phone.

 # Navigation
 - Keyboard nav with arrow & enter
 - Gamepad navigation